Support "Adobe Makernote" in DNGPrivateData

 pretend to provide 3).

-#4 Updated by Andreas Huggel about 8 years ago
+#4 Updated by Andreas Huggel over 8 years ago

 Decoding should be reasonably straightforward.
 Encoding is more interesting: If makernote tags decoded from this tag use the same groups as the native makernote tags (e.g., Exif.OlympusEq.SerialNumber, not something like Exif.DngOlympusEq.SerialNumber), then the question is whether they should be packed into a native makernote tag or a DNGPrivateData tag when writing.
 One idea is to decide based on the presence of a DNGPrivateData tag: If such a tag exists, pack makernote tags into that (and remove a native makernote if there is one), else, pack makernote tags into a native makernote as usual.
 That would make conversion between native and these DNG makernotes straightforward: Delete the DNGPrivateData tag to convert to a native makernote and add it (with any value) to convert native makernote tags into a DNG makernote.